Darkzarich/vue3-base-components/README.md

 Hello! 😉

-In this repository, I created some base components with Vue 3 that can be re-used and adapted for different projects using some of the good practices.
+In this repository, I created some base components with **Vue 3** that can be re-used and adapted for different projects using some of the good practices.

 The list follows: `BaseButton`, `BaseCheckbox`, `BaseInput`, `BaseRadio`, `BaseRadioGroup`, `BaseSelect`, `BaseTextarea`

+Also provided base examples of using them with [vee-validate@next](https://vee-validate.logaretm.com/v4/)

 ## Few Accessibility tips to keep in mind: